 Several surgical series and retrospective analyses have addressed the role of cytoreductive surgery (ie, peritoneal stripping surgery) in combination with perioperative hyperthermic intraperitoneal chemotherapy (HIPEC) for the treatment of peritoneal carcinomatosis without extra-abdominal metastases.
-411-418 In the only randomized controlled trial of this approach, Verwaal et al419 randomized 105 patients to either standard therapy (5-FU/LV with or without palliative surgery) or to aggressive cytoreductive surgery and HIPEC with mitomycin C; postoperative 5-FU/LV was given to 33 of 47 patients.
+In the only randomized controlled trial of this approach, Verwaal et al randomized 105 patients to either standard therapy (5-FU/LV with or without palliative surgery) or to aggressive cytoreductive surgery and HIPEC with mitomycin C; postoperative 5-FU/LV was given to 33 of 47 patients.
 OS was 12.6 months in the standard arm and 22.3 months in the HIPEC arm (P = .032).
 However, treatment-related morbidity was high, and the mortality was 8% in the HIPEC group, mostly related to bowel leakage.
 In addition, long-term survival does not seem to be improved by this treatment as seen by follow-up results.

-420 Importantly, this trial was performed without oxaliplatin, irinotecan, or molecularly targeted agents.
-Some experts have argued that the OS difference seen might have been much smaller if these agents were used (ie, the control group would have had better outcomes).421
+performed without oxaliplatin, irinotecan, or molecularly targeted agents.
+Some experts have argued that the OS difference seen might have been much smaller if these agents were used (ie, the control group would have had better outcomes).
+462

 Other criticisms of the Verwaal trial have been published.
-421 One important point is that the trial included patients with peritoneal carcinomatosis of appendiceal origin, a group that has seen greater benefit with the cytoreductive surgery/HIPEC approach.
-411,415,422,423 A retrospective multicenter cohort study reported median OS times of 30 and 77 months for patients with peritoneal carcinomatosis of colorectal origin and appendiceal origin, respectively, treated with HIPEC or with cytoreductive surgery and early postoperative intraperitoneal chemotherapy.
-415 The median OS time for patients with pseudomyxoma peritonei, which arises from mucinous appendiceal carcinomas, was not reached at the time of publication.
-A recent retrospective international registry study reported 10- and 15-year survival rates of 63% and 59%, respectively, in patients with pseudomyxoma peritonei from mucinous appendiceal carcinomas treated with cytoreductive surgery and HIPEC.
-424 HIPEC was not shown to be associated with improvements in OS in this study, whereas completeness of cytoreduction was.
-Thus, for patients with pseudomyxoma peritonei, optimal treatment is still unclear.425
+462 One important point is that the trial included patients with peritoneal carcinomatosis of appendiceal origin, a group that has seen greater benefit with the cytoreductive surgery/HIPEC approach.
+452,456,463,464 A retrospective multicenter cohort study reported median OS times of 30 and 77 months for patients with peritoneal carcinomatosis of colorectal origin and appendiceal origin, respectively, treated with HIPEC or with cytoreductive surgery and early postoperative intraperitoneal chemotherapy.
+456 The median OS time for patients with pseudomyxoma peritonei, which arises from mucinous appendiceal carcinomas, was not reached at the time of publication.
+A recent retrospective international registry study reported 10- and 15-year survival rates of 63% and 59%, respectively, in patients with pseudomyxoma peritonei from mucinous appendiceal carcinomas treated with cytoreductive surgery and HIPEC.465 HIPEC was not shown to be associated with improvements in OS in this study, whereas completeness of cytoreduction was.
+Thus, for patients with pseudomyxoma peritonei, optimal treatment is still unclear.466

 The individual components of the HIPEC approach have not been well studied.
 In fact, studies in rats have suggested that the hyperthermia component of the treatment is irrelevant.
 Results of a retrospective cohort study also suggest that heat may not affect outcomes from the procedure.
+In addition, a randomized trial compared systemic 5-FU/oxaliplatin to cytoreductive surgery and intraperitoneal 5-FU without heat.
+Although terminated prematurely because of poor accrual, analysis suggested that the cytoreductive surgery plus IPEC approach may have been superior to the systemic therapy approach (2-year OS, 54% vs. 38%; P = .04) for patients with resectable colorectal peritoneal metastases.

 In addition, significant morbidity and mortality are associated with this procedure.
 A 2006 meta-analysis of 2 randomized controlled trials and 12 other studies reported morbidity rates ranging from 23% to 44% and mortality rates ranging from 0% to 12%.
-In the Furthermore, recurrences after the procedure are very common.
-Whereas the risks are reportedly decreasing with time (ie, recent studies report 1%-5% mortality rates at centers of excellence to the studies report 1%-5% mortality rates at centers of excellence.

-benefits of the approach have not been definitively shown, and HIPEC remains very controversial.
-428-431
+Furthermore, recurrences after the procedure are very common.
+Whereas the risks are reportedly decreasing with time (ie, recent studies report 1%-5% mortality rates at centers of excellence for the approach have not been definitively shown, and HIPEC remains very controversial.
+470-473

-The panel currently considers the treatment of disseminated carcinomatosis with cytoreductive surgery and HIPEC to be investigational and does not endorse this therapy outside of a clinical trial.
+The panel currently believes that complete cytoreductive surgery and/or intraperitoneal chemotherapy can be considered in experienced centers for selected patients with limited peritoneal metastases for whom R0 resection can be achieved.
 The panel recognizes the need for randomized clinical trials that will address the risks and benefits associated with each of these modalities.